 We have more than 1,700 colleagues across the country who work in schools, career centres and offices.
-Whether it’s face-to-face, over the phone or online support, all of us are committed to helping people find rewarding careers.
+Whether it’s face-to-face, over the phone or online, we help people find rewarding careers.

 An apprenticeship is when someone works towards a qualification on the job.
 Apprentices work with experienced colleagues on real projects while putting into practice what they learn at college or university.

 We work closely with Scotland’s industries to make sure apprenticeships meet their needs.
 We also administer the funding for apprenticeships training, on behalf of the Scottish Government.